zyf722/clipper/README.md

 The config file is validated by [json-schema](https://json-schema.org/).
 See [`config.schema.json`](./config.schema.json) for the schema.

+Hot-reloading of the config file is supported.
+You can modify the config file while the app is running, and it will be automatically reloaded.

 Then, you can run the app by:

 ```bash